pebencze/kotlin-blackjack/README.md

 ## Considerations
 - feature: add multiple card decks instead of a single one to draw from as in real multiplayer blackjack so that cards do not run out for max 7 players

+- test what happens when all cards pulled